Perspective | These were the tears of hope we all needed right now.

 And he paraphrased Langston Hughes on why we all keep loving this nation, in the struggle:

-“Oh, let America be America again; the that never has been yet, but yet must be the land where everyone is free.
-Oh, yes, say it.
-Plain America never was America to me, but I swear this oath, America will be,” Booker said.
+“O, let America be America again; the land that never has been yet, but yet must be, the land where everyone is free.
+O, yes, I say it plain, America never was America to me, but I swear this oath, America will be,” Booker said.
 And to Jackson: “That is the story of how you got to this desk.”